bskdany/CrosswordCreator/README.md

 # crossword-creator
-a python script that places given words in a crossword
+A program that places given words in a crossword.

-How to use:<br />
-You need to have python and an editor like vscode to run it.<br />
-You can setup the words you need in the config.py file as well as the size of the crossword and how many of them do you want.<br />
-This program is pretty heavy, sometimes you'll need a lot of time to create a single crossword.<br />
-I already have some ideas for speed improvement like a cache for temp_crosswords depending on the words premutation.<br />
+Initially developed in Python and then integrated on a website with Brython.<br />
+This was meant as a school project.<br />

+The website is online and pubblically avaiable at https://crosswordcreat0r.000webhostapp.com/<br />